devmoran/slsa/docs/case-studies.md

+---
+title: Case Studies
+subheading: Safeguarding artifact integrity across any supply chain
+---
 # Get involved

 <span class="subtitle">

-We rely on feedback from other organizations to evolve SLSA and be more useful to more people.
+# We rely on feedback from other organizations to evolve SLSA and be more useful to more people.
 We’d love to hear your experiences using it!

 </span>